Abraham-J/LostInSpace/README.md

         Phasers.
 Cost $100 to repair.
 Increases attack power by 10.
 (15% chance) Photon Torpedos.
 Cost $100 to repair.
 Increases attack power by 10.
 (15% chance)
     TYPE: Utility
         Radar/Scanner.
 Costs $50 to repair.
-Able to get information about enemy ships.
-(30% chance) Matter Stabilizer.
+Able to get information about enemy ships(ships shields).
+(30% chance)
+        Matter Stabilizer.
 Costs $200 to repair.
 Able to hide in nebula.
 (20% chance) Shield Extender.
 Costs $400 to repair.
 Increases shield by 30.
 (10% chance) Comm Device.
 Costs $1500 to repair.
 This is the last thing you need to win the game.
 (10% chance after warp found)